-6.2 The DSL will ensure all staff are aware of the school's reporting and referral procedure and the need for timely reporting.
+6.2 The DSL will ensure all staff are aware of the school's reporting and referral procedure using My Concern and the need for timely reporting.

-6.3 A child going missing from education is a potential indicator of abuse or neglect.
-School and college staff will follow the school's or college's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future, in accordance with KSIE (2021).
-Consideration should be given if a referral to children services is required, if there are safeguarding concerns or there has been no contact with school.
-If a child stops attending altogether this will be reported to attendance and prosecution service with information regard off rolling the child.
+6.3 A child being absent from education is a potential indicator of abuse or neglect.
+School and college staff will follow the school's or college's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future, in accordance with KSIE (2023).
+Consideration should be given for a referral to children services if there are safeguarding concerns or there has been no contact with school.
+If a child stops attending altogether this will be reported to school attendance support service with information regard off rolling the child.